 In the U.S., the Detective Montalbano series is available exclusively on MHz Choice, which is available through Amazon Prime (it requires paying an additional $7.99 a month).
 There’s usually a free trial but once you start the series, you’ll get hooked!
 (A reader also said it’s available on Hoopla, which is a free streaming service linked to many library cards.)

 Even though the 36 episodes were shot at different times, each one is self-contained and you don’t necessarily have to watch them in sequence.

-Pre-pandemic, my husband Jerry and I had plans to visit Sicily, that were, of course, quashed.
+Pre-pandemic, my husband Jerry and I had plans to visit Sicily, which were, of course, quashed.
 When travel restrictions ease up and the virus abates (hopefully), we’ll be much better prepared for our trip and are hoping to add the province of Ragusa (the stand-in for Vigàta) to our itinerary.
 Apparently, I’m not alone.
-The Montalbano series led to a 40% pre-pandemic spike in tourism to what previously was an unspoilt area of Sicily.
+The Montalbano series led to a 40% pre-pandemic spike in tourism to what previously was an unspoiled area of Sicily.